HOW MUCH IS YOUR WORKERS’ COMPENSATION WORTH?

 Before meeting with a workers’ compensation attorney, you should gather relevant documents.
 Vital documents that might include the following: Medical records such as written statements about your injury, correspondence from your employer or their insurance provider about your claim and, if possible – the contact information for people that may have witnessed your accident.

-Here are six questions you should question your worker’ compensation attorney to help put your mind at ease:
+Here are six questions you should question your workers’ compensation attorney to help put your mind at ease:

-- What benefits may I receive?
 It is only reasonable to become more curious about what kinds of benefits you may receive.
 Depending on the type & severity of your injuries, you could be eligible for more than only medical & wage benefits.
-You might also be eligible for partial permanent disability benefits or more.
+You might also be eligible for: